 For chimneys with open fires in use there is not a lot that can be done.

 For chimneys that are capped with vents and the original vents are to remain in place it is better to use stainless steel mesh as opposed to insect mesh.

 For chimneys that were previously capped but would be better off with a vent it may be worth looking at adding a short pot with a c-cap.

 There are several things to take into consideration when proofing a chimney against honey bees (or wasps); for example if considering the use of a c-cap you will want to take into consideration the use of the other chimney flues within the stack, and the quality and condition of the brickwork and jointing separating the various flues – it is possible to have a blockage in an open chimney (possibly a birds nest) that pushes the smoke and fumes into the other chimneys thru poor brickwork, and because the route of smoke flow has been altered and slowed it will cool and lead to the possible build-up of carbon monoxide (invisible and odourless) in the flue or even a room.

 We are continuously experimenting with ideas to reduce/eliminate the long-term odours from a bee colony, these can be discussed along with all options.

 Access to honeybees in chimneys

-If you are looking for information on removing bees from a chimney check out our top article about ‘Honey Bees in Chimney‘, or if you repeatedly have bee swarms take up residence in your chimney you may want to look at our page ‘Why honey bees like chimneys‘ & ‘Everything you need to consider when removing bees in a chimney‘ which is a fairly extensive overview.
+If you are looking for information on removing bees from a chimney check out our article ‘Honey bees in chimney‘, or if you repeatedly have bee swarms take up home in your chimney you may want to look at our page ‘Why honey bees like chimneys‘ & ‘Everything you need to consider when removing bees in a chimney‘ which is a fairly extensive overview.

-For examples on removals of honey bees from these and other more unusual places check thru our blog page Honey Bee Removal EXPERTS and investigate out Tag cloud too.
+For examples on removals of honey bees from these and other more unusual places check thru our blog page Honey Bee Removal Blog and investigate our Tag cloud too.

 Don’t forget a general overview on honey bee removals which can be found at ‘Live honey bee removal‘.